 Dogs and fireworks

-The loud noises and flashing lights of fireworks can be very frightening for dogs, but there are things you can do to minimise their stress levels.
-Here are our top ten tips.
+Unlike a lot of humans, dogs tend not to enjoy fireworks.
+The loud noises and flashing lights of fireworks can be very frightening, but there are things you can do to minimise your dog's stress levels.
+Here are our top tips for managing dogs and fireworks.

 Take your dog for a nice long walk well before dark.
 For most of the year it’s against the law to set fireworks off after 11pm, but this curfew is extended to midnight on Bonfire Night.